gouravkhator/rusty-users/README.md

 ## credits!()

-- Best playlist for motivating me and guiding me on how to look through Rust docs and solve the issues yourself, is right pasted [here](https://youtube.com/playlist?list=PLfyJcJbPAedRqjVaOd-P8wp_Wy9RIN7Oq).
+- Best playlist for motivating me and guiding me, on how to look through Rust docs and solve the issues yourself, is rightly pasted [here](https://youtube.com/playlist?list=PLfyJcJbPAedRqjVaOd-P8wp_Wy9RIN7Oq).